View Current

 b. any systemic issues identified as leading to the breach/es are escalated to the appropriate University unit or role for corrective action.

-(47) The REO will communicate all decisions and actions to the Respondent and Complainant, ensuring that both parties are notified of the means by which they can request a review.
-The REO will also inform other relevant parties, such as funding bodies, relevant authorities or other institutions.
+(47) For staff and honorary academic matters, the REO will ensure that all decisions and actions are communicated to the Respondent and Complainant, and that both parties are notified of the means by which they can request a review.
+The REO will ensure that other relevant parties, such as funding bodies, relevant authorities or other institutions are informed.
 If appropriate the REO may arrange for a public statement to be made by an authorised delegate

 Advice